amandeepmittal/amanhimself.dev/src/content/blog/task-management-with-obsidian-doesnt-work.md

 It worked fine, but it was overwhelming for me.
 Things got complicated quickly.
 The UI was boring, and since I don't use Obsidian Sync with my iOS device, it lost the point to capture everything/brain dump.

-I ended up moving to the Things 3 app and good old friends &mdash; and pen and paper.
+I ended up moving to the Things 3 app and a couple of good old friends &mdash; pen and paper.
 I won't do a second attempt at Obsidian since both Things 3 and paper work for my brain and help me with reminders and retention.
 I have used Things 3 just for work in my previous job, so it is not a new app that comes with a learning curve.

 I'll still keep using Obsidian as my personal knowledge storage system and for long-form writing.